davekinkead/thesis/paper.coffee.md

         @agents = @agents.concat quota.splice limit, 1

-Spaces can be partitioned into polities.
+Spaces are be partitioned into polities.
 A polity represents a unit of political association that holds some degree of sovereignty regarding specific issues, such as a nation-state, province, or local council.
 How we partition a space - how we decide who will be included in which political association - forms the crux of the Boundary Problem.

-To examine _when_ the Boundary Problem becomes a problem -

-The number of possible partitions of a space is the sum of binomial coefficients of agents, _n_, and partitions, _k_.
+There are many ways to partition a political space.
+Amongst accounts of democratic inclusion we find proposals to group agents according to nationality, cultural or linguistic salience, degree of economic or social interdependence, by who is affected by a policy or issue, or even to not partition at all.

-∑ (n choose k) increases exponentially with n & k, meaning simulating all possible partitions within a reasonable time frame is beyond the capacity of desktop computing.
-Instead, a stochastic algorithm to divide the space into different polities will be used to generate partition samples.
+While numerous accounts of inclusion exist in political theory, the combination of actual possible partitions of any space is orders of magnitude greater [^combos].
+Given this myriad of potential methods of inclusion, a stochastic algorithm to divide the space into different polities will be used to generate a sample of partitions.
+This allows the simulation to be agnostic with regards to the specific account of democratic inclusion while capturing a wide variety of agent compositions.

+[^combos]: The possible number of different partitions is the sum of binomial coefficients of agents and the number groups they are partitioned into.
+This increases exponentially as the number of agents and groups increases, making a simulating all possible partitions within a reasonable time frame is beyond the capacity of desktop computing.

 The partitioning algorithm recursively divides the largest polity of the space at a random point until the desired number of polities have been produced - each characterised by a differing number and composition of agents.

     Space::partition = (k) ->